-The scope of this engagement was to assess aspects of Maryland's compliance with Title 7 CFR, Part 274, Issuance and Use of Program Benefits.
-The State of Maryland was one of five states selected for testing by the OIG based on non-statistical sampling that considered three criteria: 1) size of the State based on level of SNAP funding (small, medium, or large), 2) audit history, and 3) geographic location (States were selected so that different FNS regions were represented in the testing).
-The Maryland SNAP program is considered a medium program (SNAP payments issued between \$700 million and \$2 billion annually) by OIG and is located within FNS' Mid-Atlantic Region.
+The scope of this engagement was to assess aspects of Massachusetts' compliance with Title 7 CFR, Part 274, Issuance and Use of Program Benefits.
+The State of Massachusetts was one of five States selected for testing by the OIG based on non-statistical sampling that considered three criteria: 1) size of the State based on level of SNAP funding (small, medium, or large), 2) audit history, and 3) geographic location (States were selected so that different FNS regions were represented in the testing).
+Massachusetts SNAP is considered a medium size program (SNAP payments issued between \$700 million and \$2 billion annually) by OIG and is located within FNS' Northeast Region.

 The engagement was performed by TFC in accordance with agreed-upon procedures developed by the OIG.
-The agreed-upon procedures are contained in the Checklist for Review of State's Compliance with 7 CFR, Part 274, and specify detailed procedures to review the State's policies, procedures and processes, including non-statistical testing of targeted areas of 7 CFR, Part 274 compliance.
+The agreed-upon procedures are contained in the Checklist Procedures of State's Compliance and Results of Testing 7 CFR, Part 274, and specify detailed procedures to review the State's policies, procedures and processes, including non-statistical testing of targeted areas of 7 CFR, Part 274 compliance.

-The Checklist is provided in Appendix A of this report and the finding we identified is noted for the applicable procedure in the checklist.
-The sufficiency of the checklist procedures is the responsibility of the OIG.
-Consequently, we make no representation regarding the sufficiency of the procedures for which this report has been requested or for any other purposes, nor do we provide an opinion on Maryland's overall compliance with 7 CFR, Part 274.
+The Checklist is provided in Appendix A of this report and the finding we identified is noted in the checklist in Appendix A. The sufficiency of the checklist procedures is the responsibility of the OIG.
+Consequently, we make no representation regarding the sufficiency of the procedures for which this report has been requested or for any other purposes, nor do we provide an opinion on Massachusetts' overall compliance with 7 CFR, Part 274.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported.